 13.38% of the workforce is employed in the armed forces, making the military a huge focus of life in Lawton.
 Even though it is a military town, the civilian sector still plays an important role in the local economy.
 The Retail and Healthcare industries respectively employ 15.08% and 12.88% of the civilian workforce.

-A relatively large number of people in Lawton telecommute to their jobs.
-Overall, about 8.77% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.99% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Lawton is an extremely ethnically-diverse city.
 The people who call Lawton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lawton residents report their race to be White, followed by Black or African-American.
 Lawton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.97% of the city’s residents.
-Important ancestries of people in Lawton include Irish, English, European, and Italian.
+People of Hispanic or Latino origin account for 13.90% of the city’s residents.
+Important ancestries of people in Lawton include Irish, English, Italian, and European.

 The most common language spoken in Lawton is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.